INTERLINK-HMU/OaSC/ADE/Readme.md

 ## Preperation:
 - Download the datasets. the pretrained weights for and  the embeddings for the model by openning a terminal and running the following scripts in the terminal:
-- Download the datasets and  the embeddings for the model by openning a terminal and running the following script in the terminal:

 ```
 bash download_data.sh
 bash download_embeddings.sh